 Secondary cancers

 While taking Calquence, tell your doctor if you have any new lumps or moles on your skin.
 Also mention if you have a mole that’s changing shape or color.
-They’ll be able to determine if the lump or mole should be removed.
+They’ll be able to determine whether the lump or mole should be removed.

 If you have any questions about secondary cancers and Calquence, talk with your doctor.